Nine Months Without TV (and Why I've Bought a Freesat Box for the Baby)

 In fact, I was quite glad not to have TV.
 I was quite glad to spend four months reading book after book after book (and napping) rather than (inevitably) circling through channel after channel after channel trying to find something decent on daytime TV.

-And then Matilda was born and I was in too much of a daze to organise anything.
+And then my baby was born and I was in too much of a daze to organise anything.

-So Matilda and I took a walk to Curry's and bought an ex-display Freesat box.
+So MM and I took a walk to Curry's and bought an ex-display Freesat box.
 And yesterday two very nice men came and installed our dish.